welschmoor/GUIDE-Mac-Shortcuts-like-on-Windows/README.md

 ### Congratulations

--Now you can CTRL+Left or right to jump through words in text -You can now CTRL+Shift+Left or right to select one word -And the last like as it says deleteWordBackward will make your CTRL+Backspace delete one word
+- Now you can CTRL+Left or right to jump through words in text
+- You can now CTRL+Shift+Left or right to select one word
+- And the last like as it says deleteWordBackward will make your CTRL+Backspace delete one word

 #### Misc